haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

 1. PC with Windows 10 OS.
 1. download `esptool` flashing tool from [here](/assets/esptool.exe) or directly from the official [repo](https://github.com/espressif/esptool) at GitHub.
-1. Tasmota firmware from [here](/assets/tasmota.bin) (version 6.5.0-release-sonoff) or directly from the official [repo](https://github.com/arendst/Sonoff-Tasmota/releases) at GitHub.
+1. Tasmota IR firmware from [here](/assets/tasmota-ir.bin) (version Tasmota v8.3.1 Fred) or directly from the official [repo](https://github.com/arendst/Tasmota/releases) at GitHub.

 ## Flashing the firmware